StefanoIncardone/kaylang/IDEAS.md

     - multiline strings may follow C-style string concatenation
     - lines will have newline characters appended to them unless they end in a `\`, which can be escaped using a `\\`
-    - whitespace will be preserved (except before the closing quote) and leading whitespace is calculated based on the position of the closing quote, or by the text furthest to the left.
+    - whitespace will be preserved (except before the closing quote) and leading whitespace is calculated based on the position of the closing quote, or by the text furthest to the left
 - formatted strings are prefixed by a `f`: `f"the answer is {40 + 2}"`
 - options can appear in any order right before the opening quote, but only once:
     - `frm"`, `fr"`, `rm"` are valid